PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ### :pushpin: Task:

 - Merge your branch into `main` using rebase
-> The different merging strategies will be explained in the GitHub part of this workshop :wink:
+> The different merging strategies will be explained in the GitHub part of this workshop 😉

 ### Manage branches